Most recently updated on December 26, 2021

 In July 2019, city leaders told The Sun newspaper that the cannabis plans were working.
 The 10 percent tax had added $1.2 million to the city’s $5.5 million budget.
 More than 350 new jobs paying on average $20 an hour had been created.

 City Manager Rick Daniels told 60 Days USA in March 2021 that there are now 160,000 square feet of cannabis-related businesses operating in town.
 There’s still another 640,000 square feet approved.
 He expects 140,000 square feet of that unused space to open up within the next month or two.
 In October 2021, the planning commission approved conditional use permits for a cannabis store despite objections from some local residents about its downtown location.
+However, in January 2022, the City Council is scheduled to discuss an ordinance that would halt the issuance of conditional use permits for retail cannabis businesses.

 Daniels points out that the local cannabis businesses have now created 500 new jobs.
 That’s in a town that had a total of only 2,000 jobs when this all began.